orefalo/g2/README.md

 ```

 But unlike commits, wip commits **CANNOT** be **merged, pushed or synched**.
 You **cannot commit** on top of them either.
-In orther words, a wip commit in meant to stay at the tip of the branch until you are ready to `unwip` and resume your development.
+In other words, a wip commit in meant to stay at the tip of the branch until you are ready to `unwip` and resume your development.

 ## Upstream

-For convinience, several commands have been enhanced to accept the "upstream" keywork.
+For convenience, several commands have been enhanced to accept the "upstream" keyword.
 As discussed earlier, the upstream is the on the server that syncs with your local branch.
 To see tracking setting, just enter `g track`

 * g rs upstream - resets the current branch to the state of the upstream (read the state of the branch on the server)
 * g merge upstream - merge local branch from the contents from the upstream